 5. Vegetable Fritters / Hash Browns for Toast

-Hash browns or rostis are quick and simple to make: grate a potato, squeeze our the excess moisture, stir through a little melted butter or oil and fry in a pan until golden on both sides.
+Hash browns or rostis are quick and simple to make: grate a potato, squeeze out the excess moisture, stir through a little melted butter or oil and fry in a pan until golden on both sides.
+You can use sweet potato instead of white.

 6. Crudités for Crackers

-Carrot, snow peas, capsicum, celery… these little batons of vegetables are a healthy alternative to crackers when eating dips, pate and cheese.
+Carrot, snow peas, capsicum, celery… these little vegetable batons are a healthy alternative to crackers when eating dips, pate and cheese.

 Pre-cut your batons and place them in a container of water in the fridge for quick and easy access.
 Aside from dipping, these crudités can also be placed on your homemade sushi.